saneag/unit-test-extension/README.md

 - Searches for the nearest test directory (**test**, **\_\_test\_\_**, **tests**, **\_\_tests\_\_**) to place the new test file.
 If none is found, it creates the test file in the same directory as the source file.
 - Opens the test file that corresponds to the currently active source code file.
 - Opens the source file that corresponds to the currently active test file.
+- Creates test files for multiple selected files in the Explorer view.
+- Creates test files for all files in the currently selected directory.
 - Provides informative error messages if the operation cannot be completed (e.g., if the active file is already a test file or if a test file already exists).

 ## Commands